BibleGateway

-BibleGateway is an evangelical Christian website designed to allow easy reading, listening, studying, searching, and sharing of the Bible in many different versions and translations, including English, French, Spanish, and other languages.
+BibleGateway is an evangelical Christian website designed to allow for easy reading, listening, studying, searching, and sharing of the Bible in many different versions and translations, including English, French, Spanish, and other languages.
 Its mission statement is "To honor Christ by equipping people to read and understand the Bible, wherever they are".
 The website is free to use, but also offers Bible Gateway Plus, a membership program with enhanced services.
 It is currently owned by Zondervan.

 Bible Gateway's engagement features include the ability to display a single Bible verse in many English Bible translations, the ability to display and compare up to five Bible translations side by side at once, its daily Blog, more than 60 email devotions, Bible reading plans and verses-of-the-day, a free mobile app, audio Bibles, video interviews, Bible reference books, shareable widgets, advanced search tools, Bible Gateway Blogger Grid, a retail store, and the Bible Gateway Deals discount program.
 Bible Gateway's online bookstore offers more than 500,000 Christian resources.
 It is an affiliate of Christianbook.com.